Shivamp29/Hibernate-Framework/POJO Class /Readme.md

   - An apllication which uses a POJO Implementation is known as LightWeited Applications

 ex. of POJO class
-  see the code ex " POJOImpl.java "
+  see the code ex " Employee.java "